Tips & Guides — 26 Dec 2019

 Click (or Click-Through) – is a transition from click on an online advertisement to the destination of that ad.

 Click-Through Rate (CTR) – is an average number of Click-Throughs an advertisement receives per hundred possible views.
-For example, five clicks divided by 100 ad displays is 5 percent Click-Through Rate.
+For example, five clicks divided by 100 ad displays is a 5 percent Click-Through Rate.

-Commission Rate (or Compensation Rate) – is a percentage of income an advertiser pays an affiliate for making each click-through, lead or sale.
+Commission Rate (or Compensation Rate) – is a percentage of income an advertiser pays an affiliate for making each click-through, lead, or sale.

 Conversion Rate – is an average number of Click-Throughs that converted into the desired action.
 Calculated through dividing the total number of converted clicks by the entire amount of clicks on the advertisement.
 For example, if five in every hundred landing page visitors leave a request, then the conversion rate is 5 percent.

 Cookie – is a small file that contains information about site visitor preferences.
 It’s created by the web browser and stored on a user’s computer.
-In performance marketing, cookies keep track of what a customer buying and record which affiliate was generating the sale or subscription.
+In partner marketing, cookies keep track of what a customer buying and record which affiliate was generating the sale or subscription.

 Cost Per Acquisition (CPA) – is a marketing metric for each time sales and registrations take place.
-CPA is a vital measurement of marketing success which calculates through dividing total campaign cost by the number of conversions.
+CPA is a vital measurement of marketing success which calculates by dividing total campaign cost by the number of conversions.

 Creative – is an advertisement with the referral link used by an affiliate to promote a product or service.
 Creatives appear in forms of a text ad, video or ad banner.
-The choice of the right ad type depends on the preferred channel, target audience and message.
+The choice of the right ad type depends on the preferred channel, target audience, and message.

 Customer Acquisition Cost (CAC) – is an important business metric associated with convincing a new customer to purchase a product or service.
 CAC helps a company decide the worth of a particular customer and how this affects the return on investment of acquisition.